poise/poise-archive/README.md

 end
 ```

+## Requirements

+Chef 12.1 or newer is required.

 ## Platforms

-This cookbook supports all platforms (including Windows) but non-Linux platforms
+This cookbook supports all platforms (including Windows) but some Unix platforms
-may see very slow tar file unpacking when using the pure-Ruby fallback
+(Solaris, AIX) may see very slow tar file unpacking when using the pure-Ruby fallback
 implementation.

 ## Resources